dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/data/binding-declarations-overview.md

 Object element syntax is an alternative to creating the binding declaration.
 In most cases, there's no particular advantage to using either the markup extension or the object element syntax.
 However, when the markup extension doesn't support your scenario, such as when your property value is of a non-string type for which no type conversion exists, you need to use the object element syntax.

-The previous section demonstrated how to bind with a XAML extension, the following example demonstrates doing the same binding but uses object element syntax:
+The previous section demonstrated how to bind with a XAML extension.
+The following example demonstrates doing the same binding but uses object element syntax:

 :::code language="xaml" source="./snippets/binding-declarations-overview/csharp/ExampleBinding.xaml" range="40-44":::